tusen-ai/SST/README.md

 Note that we train the 3 classes together, so the performance above is a little bit lower than that reported in our paper.

-## TODO
-- [ ] Build SRA block with similar API as Sparse Convolution for more convenient usage.

 ## Citation
 Please consider citing our work as follows if it is helpful.